Colviz/Linux-based-secure-systems-manager/new_features_to_add.md

 7. It should work on different networks.
 8. Client can request something/Chat portal.
 9. If Multiple admins broadcast then it should go in queue (or anything reliable).

+## Features assigned to developers
+* Rishabh - 1st and 2nd
+* Akhilesh - 8th